-- D. If non-reactive aggregates are unavailable, and either the coarse or fine aggregates are found to be alkali-silica reactive, the Contractor shall submit a proposed design mix that effectively mitigates the alkali-silica reactivity, per ASTM C1778.
-Supplementary cementitious materials or lithium-based admixture or a combination of both will be considered effective if the mean mortar bar expansion at 14 days is less than or equal to 0.10%, when determined in accordance with the performance-based approach provided in ASTM C1778. - E. Admixtures of any type, except as otherwise specified, shall not be used unless written authorization has been obtained from the Engineer.
-The use of calcium chloride or admixtures containing intentionally-added chlorides will not be permitted.
-Admixtures will be compatible as documents by mix design history. - 1.
+- D. If non-reactive aggregates are unavailable, and either the coarse or fine aggregates are found to be alkali-silica reactive, the Contractor shall submit a proposed design mix that effectively mitigates the alkali-silica reactivity, per ASTM C441.
+The admixture will be considered effective if the mean mortar bar expansion at 14 days is less than or equal to 0.10%. - E. Admixtures of any type, except as otherwise specified, shall not be used unless written authorization has been obtained from the Engineer.
+The use of calcium chloride will not be permitted. - 1.
 All concrete shall contain five percent (5%), plus or minus one percent (1%) entrained air of evenly dispersed air bubbles at the time of placement.
 The airentraining agent shall contain no chloride and conform to ASTM C260, or U.S. Army Corps of Engineers Specifications CRD-C13.
 The air-entraining agent shall be added to the batch in a portion of the mixing water.
 The solution shall be batched by means of a mechanical batcher capable of accurate measurement.
 The Engineer, or Owner and his duly authorized representatives reserve the right, at any time, to sample and test the air-entraining agent or the air content of concrete received on the job by the Contractor.
 Air entrainment in the concrete shall be tested by ASTM C138, ASTM C231 or ASTM C173.
 If any sample tested does not have the specified air content, a second test shall be performed.
 If the second test does not meet the specified air content, the concrete represented by the test shall be removed from the job.